Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 Browse our range of Nova Scotia tours and experiences here.

-Do you have any suggestions to add to our list of the best things to do in Nova Scotia?
+Do you have any suggestions to add to our list of the best things to do in Nova Scotia on a first visit?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock